|Nutrition Facts (per serving)|

 - Make a strawberry shortcake funnel cake with a generous dollop of whipped cream and macerated strawberries.

 - Funnel cakes are best enjoyed warm, right after cooking.
 They don't keep well.

 - You can refrigerate funnel cake batter for up to 24 hours.

 Why is my funnel cake falling apart?

-Funnel cakes need to be drizzled with portions overlapping so when it puffs up and cooks the streams of cake hold together.
-If you funnel cake is falling apart, try overlapping the drizzle as it falls into the hot oil.
+A funnel cake needs to be drizzled with portions overlapping so that when it puffs up and cooks, the streams of cake hold together.
+If your funnel cake is falling apart, try overlapping the drizzle as it falls into the hot oil.